-Planet Aid supports many projects and programs that are helping meet critical needs in South Africa with particular focus on HIV/AIDS/tuberculosis (TB) prevention, community development, food security, and education.
-Humana People to People-South Africa (HPP-SA), Planet Aid’s in-country sister organization, operates more than 15 development projects in five provinces, and benefits nearly 1 million people annually.
+Planet Aid supports many projects and programs that are helping meet critical needs in South Africa with particular focus on HIV/AIDS and tuberculosis (TB) prevention, community development, food security, and education.
+Humana People to People-South Africa (HPP-SA), Planet Aid’s in-country sister organization, operates development projects in six provinces, and benefits over 500,000 people annually.

 Total Control of the Epidemic

-The Total Control of the Epidemic (TCE) Communities Forward Program is a 5-year program implemented under Humana People to People South Africa’s TCE model in the Eastern Cape, Limpopo, Gauteng, KwaZulu-Natal, and Mpumalanga provinces.
+The Total Control of the Epidemic (TCE) Communities Forward Program is a 5-year program implemented under Humana People to People South Africa in the Eastern Cape, Limpopo, Gauteng, KwaZulu-Natal, and Mpumalanga provinces.
 The program began in 2014 and seeks to help community members know their HIV status through counseling and testing for HIV and subsequent treatment for those who are HIV positive.

-The HOPE project is currently being implemented in the four districts of Zululand, Mopani, Ehlanzeni, and Mogale City and reaches out to over 150,000 South Africans annually.
-In 2016, Hope Outreach Officers counseled over 53,000 people on HIV/AIDS and distributed approximately 982,000 condoms.
-Additonally, there are currently over 12,000 children and youth participating in HOPE activities.
+The HOPE project is currently being implemented in the four districts of Zululand, Mopani, Ehlanzeni, and Johannesburg and reaches out to over 150,000 South Africans annually.
+In 2017, Hope Outreach Officers tested nearly 25,000 people for HIV/AIDS and distributed approximately 6 million condoms.
+Additionally, there are currently over 21,000 children and youth participating in HOPE activities.
+Read more about HOPE.

-The Child Aid South Africa program was established in 1998 and employs a community-centered approach to support children in all areas of development, including HIV/AIDS/TB prevention, education, hygiene, water and sanitation, nutrition, and income generation.
-Currently, Child Aid projects exist in Doornkop, Tubatse, Bakenberg, and Zululand.
-More than 24,000 families are currently participating in this project.
+The Child Aid South Africa program was established in 1998 and employs a community-centered approach to support children in all areas of development, including HIV/AIDS and TB prevention, education, hygiene, water and sanitation, nutrition, and income generation.
+Currently, Child Aid projects exist in 11 districts with approximately 42,000 families participating.

-In 2016, Child Aid South Africa reached over 36,000 people with information about health and hygiene and successfully established nearly 400 backyard gardens for community members to grow their own vegetables for both consumption and supplementary income.
+In 2017, Child Aid South Africa reached thousands of people with information about health and hygiene and successfully established nearly 600 backyard gardens for community members to grow their own vegetables for both consumption and supplementary income.
+Read more about Child Aid.

 Preschools of the Future

-Established in 2014, Preschools of the Future is an intervention program developed by Humana People to People-South Africa in response to the increasing need for pre-school education for disadvantaged children ages 2-5.
-The goal of the program is to ultimately establish 40 preschools; thus far, there is one preschool operating in Mangangeni and the program is working to train teachers and develop curriculum for the future schools.
+Established in 2014, Preschools of the Future is an intervention program developed by Humana People to People-South Africa in response to the increasing need for preschool education for disadvantaged children aged two to five.
+Thus far, the project has established 49 preschools in the KwaZulu-Natal province.
+The program is also working to train teachers and develop curriculum for future schools.

-In 2016, 1,200 preschool-aged children received a preschool education through the Planet Aid–supported POF program in South Africa.
+In 2017, more than 1,300 preschool-aged children received an education through this Planet Aid–supported program in South Africa.

 Humana People to People in South Africa began implementing the Farmers’ Clubs program in 2012.
 The goal of the program is to improve the income of farmers by equipping them with technical skills, linking them to markets, and providing access to farming equipment and water.
 Beneficiaries receive training in new agricultural techniques, farm economics, and proper health and hygiene practices.
 Other project activities include field visits by project leaders, relevant workshops, special "Action Days" focused on environmental and health education, club libraries, and an income-generating loan system.

-In 2016, Farmers’ Clubs focused on increasing sustainability by reducing costs of production and securing long-term markets for the farmers’ produce.
-The program is currently begin implemented in the Eastern Cape Province and is helping 400 farmers who are organized into clubs made up of 25 members each.
+In 2016, the most recent time Planet Aid supported this project in South Africa, the Farmers’ Clubs focused on increasing sustainability by reducing costs of production and securing long-term markets for the farmers’ produce.
+At the end of 2016, the program was being implemented in the Eastern Cape Province and helping 400 farmers who were organized into clubs made up of 25 members each.
+Read more about Farmers' Clubs.

 Humana Youth in Action